-Vehicle Plant and Equipment Replacement Reserve - This reserve is set aside to replace vehicles, plant and equipment coming to the end of their useful lives.
+Front Line Vehicle Plant and Equipment Replacement Reserve - This reserve is set aside to replace vehicles, plant and equipment coming to the end of their useful lives.
 Service underspends in relation to front line operational services are set aside to support the replacement programme.
+The table above has been restated to combine this reserve with the Waste Reserve and rename it.